rudwo8134/Speerproejct/README.md

  1. add the redux and then state management. when they click the select button radio button will show what they select
  2. add the send message function to my email(rudwo8134@gmail.com) using by Formspree
  - I add the redux-sage to make more function because company need to save the data to database.

+ 3. add the responsive design for mobile(max-width:468). they is no requirement.
+Therefore,working with my imagin style
+ - finish the navbar
+ - finish the here page